Applying Skolem Sequences to Gracefully Label New Families of Triangular Windmills: Definitions and Preliminaries

-In this paper, we will gracefully label some new families of triangular cacti and introduce some definitions and results related to triangular cacti. {\rm A {\it triangular cactus} is a connected graph whose blocks are all triangles ($K_3$)}. {\rm A triangular cactus that has the property of all its blocks having a common vertex is said to be a \textit{regular Dutch windmill}, and the blocks will be called \textit{vanes}.} A {\it pendant triangle} is defined as a block that is added to any triangular cacti.
-In this paper, we discuss the gracefulness of several families of triangular cacti.
-The necessary conditions for gracefulness and near gracefulness of general triangular cacti are as follows: \begin{theorem}\cite{dyer} Let $G$ be a triangular cactus with $n$ blocks.
-Then, \begin{enumerate} \item if $G$ is graceful, then $n \equiv 0 \text{ or } 1 \pmod 4$, and, \item if $G$ is near graceful, then $n \equiv 2 \text{ or } 3 \pmod 4$. \end{enumerate}\end{theorem}
+In this paper, we will gracefully label some new families of triangular cacti and introduce some definitions and results related to triangular cacti.

+{\rm A {\it triangular cactus} is a connected graph whose blocks are all triangles ($K_3$)}. {\rm A triangular cactus that has the property of all its blocks having a common vertex is said to be a \textit{Dutch windmill}, and the blocks will be called \textit{vanes}.} A {\it pendant triangle} is defined as a block that is added to any triangular cacti.
+Sometimes in this paper we call a Dutch windmill has $k$ vanes by $k$-vane Dutch windmill.